Pork pie hat

-A pork pie hat is one of several different styles of hat that have been popular since the mid-19th century.
-It features a flat crown that resembles a traditional pork pie.
+A pork pie hat is one of several different styles of hat that have been worn since the mid-19th century.
+The pork pie hat gained further popularity in the 20th century, being worn by famous actors and musicians.
+This style of hat features a flat crown that resembles a traditional pork pie, thus earning its name.

+The pork pie hat in 19th-century fashion

+The origins of the pork pie hat in Western fashion lay in the 1860s.
+Initially an item of women's wear, this accessory was identifiable through its shape, particularly the narrow brim which distinctively curled round towards the crown of the hat, which was flat, and usually made from straw or velvet in this period.
+The pork pie hat was small, and would be worn towards the front of the head to account for popular hairstyles of the era.
+The fashion for pork pie hats soon spread, also becoming a feature of menswear.
+As a men's accessory, the pork pie was larger, and could be fashioned with decorative ribbons to the back of the hat.

 Buster Keaton and the 1920s

-The pork pie began to appear in Britain as a man's hat not long after the turn of the century in the fashion style of the man-about-town.
+The pork pie began to gain further popularity in Britain as a man's hat not long after the turn of the 20th century in the fashion style of the man-about-town, with famous entertainers sporting this style regularly.
 Silent film actor Buster Keaton converted fedoras into straw boater-like felt pork pies by stiffening their brims with a dried sugar-water solution.
 This kind of pork pie had a very flat top and similar short flat brim.